 This year I plan to read a book by an author from every country across Africa.
 That’s 54 countries.
 I’ll blog and tweet about it under the hashtag #ReadAfricanWriters.
+You can also follow my progress on this map.

 And here’s my first entry for the year, a memoir by an author from Rwanda!